dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 3/README.md

 <b>overlay_tz = 26683c3a-928d-4416-8c61-e248ab788cd5 :</b> The UUID of the existing overlay transport zone that will be used for creating new segments for K8S namespaces and Pod networking.

 <b>top_firewall_section_marker = 19d271f0-1623-11ea-93b3-f5b3eacfe64f</b> and <b>bottom_firewall_section_marker = 25a3a710-1623-11ea-93b3-f5b3eacfe64f</b> These parameters are to specify between which sections the K8S orchestrated firewall rules will fall in between.

+The following parameters are used in the <b>"[coe]"</b> sub-section of the configmap for NCP.ini.

+<b>cluster = k8s-cluster :</b> Used to identify the NSX-T objects that are provisioned for this K8S cluster.
+Notice that K8S Node segment ports in "K8S-NodeTransport" are configured with the "k8s-cluster" tag and the "ncp/cluster" scope also with the hostname of Ubuntu node as the tag and "ncp/node_name" scope on NSX-T side.

+<b>enable_snat = True :</b> This parameter basically defines that all the K8S Pods in each K8S namespace in this K8S cluster will be Source NATed by default.
+The Source NAT entries will be automatically configured on the Tier 1 Gateway which will also be automaticcally instantiated for the K8S cluster.
+The Source NAT IPs will be allocated from IP Pool named "K8S-NAT-POOL" that was configured earlier on NSX-T.

+The following parameters are used in the <b>"[k8s]"</b> sub-section of the configmap for NCP.ini.

+<b>apiserver_host_ip = 10.190.5.10</b> and <b>apiserver_host_port = 6443</b> : These parameters are to access K8S API.

+<b>ingress_mode = nat :</b> This parameter basically defines that NSX-T will use SNAT/DNAT rules for K8S ingress (L7 HTTPS/HTTP load balancing) to access the K8S service at the backend.

+### Configmap for NSX Node Agent

+<b>ovs_uplink_port = ens192 :</b> The only parameter that needs to be configured in configmap for NSX Node Agent is the uplink port that will be used for Open vSwitch on the K8S Nodes.
+In this demonstration the second vNIC of each K8S node is used as transport and its ethernet naming is "ens192".

+### Additional Info about the Manifest

+Some of the paramaters in the unified manifest can also be used to create new objects in NSX-T, for instance if a given IP Pool is not configured on NSX-T then the respective parameter in the manifest can be populated with the desired IP pool address space and etc. Another example could be assigning a specific name rather than the default name of "br-int" for the OVS oon K8S nodes.